wxt-dev/wxt/CONTRIBUTING.md

 If you're interested in becoming a maintainer, send an email to Aaron at <aaronklinker1@gmail.com> with your github username saying you're interested.
 The process is very informal, I will add you quickly if you've contributed code or answered questions and helped out the community!

-Maintainers don't have to just write code - they can manage issues, answer questsions, review PRs, organize and prioritize work - there's lots of ways for you to help out.
+Maintainers don't have to just write code - they can manage issues, answer questions, review PRs, organize and prioritize work - there's lots of ways for you to help out.